alexandergarbuz/playwright-playground/README.md

-# playwright-playground
+# :house: Playwright Playground

-Test project to learn Playwright testing tool
+Test project to learn Playwright testing tool.
+It provides an example implementation of a test suite for a simple java project.